jermbo/BackToBasics/README.md

 ##### Or Operator

-**Or** operator validates to true if one condition evaluate to true.
+**Or** operator evaluates to true if one condition evaluate to true.

 For example, display a special user score animation if; the user sets a new high school **or** game is over.